 Secured loans vs. remortgaging

 The main difference between a remortgage for home improvements and a secured loan, with the former, all payments you make will be with the same lender.
 In most cases (though not all), this will mean that the repayments will be lower, as the loan is with a single provider.

 A secured loan provider will make an assessment of your affordability in a different way to a mortgage provider.
 This will possibly be more favourable, increasing your chances of borrowing the sum of money that you need.
 In many cases, a secured loan provider will take a more lenient view of your credit score when they assess your application.

 There are pros and cons to both options, and no two situations are the same.
 Again, we recommend you seek advice from an expert with a strong understanding of the market.
 This will help you make the right decision.

 Remortgage for home improvements advice

 In any case, you need to perform a comprehensive comparison of all the options available to you.
-We recommend you contact the team at Think Plutus because we have a wealth of knowledge and experience, as well as the ability to access exclusive rates that won’t be found on the general market.
+Contact the team at Think Plutus today, because we have a wealth of knowledge and experience, as well as the ability to access exclusive rates that won’t be found on the general market.